pinemosquito/Neural-Net/README.md

 Dropout is a regularization method for neural net
 The dropout rate of 20% or one in 5 inputs will be randomly excluded from each update cycle.

+Keras offered a host of objective functions and optimization schemes Error loss: RMSE, MSE
+Hinge loss: hinge, squared_hinge
+Classification loss: binary_crossentropy, categorical_crossentropy
+Optimizer: SGD, RMSPROP, Adam

-I use categorical crossentropy for the loss, and sgd as the optimizer
+I use categorical_crossentropy for the loss, and sgd as the optimizer

     sgd = SGD(lr=0.1, momentum=0.9, decay=0.0, nesterov=True)
     model.compile(loss='categorical_crossentropy', optimizer='sgd')